 First off, competition is good, plain and simple.
 While Tesla may currently lead the game when it comes to electric vehicles, there is a lot that VW can bring to the table to compete.
 Large scale vehicle manufacturing and quality control are hard things to master as Tesla is now finding out.
 VW does have the experience to bring electric cars to the masses.

-That being said, and while VW doesn’t really appear to want the ID.4 to be compared against the Tesla Model Y, when it comes to electric tow cars they really are closely comparable once that Federal Tax Incentive runs out as things stand.
-When it comes to towing, the ID.4 is projected to be down on power, range and charging rate against the Tesla Model Y. However, if when the Federal Tax Incentive runs out VW can significantly lower the cost of the ID.4 it could very well be a very good entry-level/affordable electric tow car.
+That being said, and while VW doesn’t really appear to want the ID.4 to be compared against the Tesla Model Y, when it comes to electric tow cars they really are closely comparable on the AWD ID.4 variants which are the only models with an official towing capacity.
+When it comes to towing, the ID.4 is down on power, range and rapid charging rate against the Tesla Model Y, however, it is a little bit cheaper.